 Therefore, without wasting much time, let’s learn how to prevent someone from recording your phone call.

 We could offer you a long list of reasons why recording a phone call is dangerous, but we’re confident you already know.
 And it is for this reason that you have come to this blog.

-Can You Stop Someone from Recording Your Call?
+Can You Prevent Others from Recording Your Call?

 However, if the individual intends to record a call for whatever purpose, this is not likely to happen.
 Also, there are plenty of third-party recording programs strewn over the internet; you can’t stop someone from installing them, can you?

 You only have control over your device; what occurs on theirs is beyond you.
 In such a situation, if the conversation is confidential, you should speak with the individual in person or, at the very worst, don’t use your phone.
 But this can’t be the cure, can it?

-How to Stop Someone from Recording Your Call on iPhone and Android
+How to Stop Someone Recording Your Call on iPhone and Android

 Sometimes being upfront about things that make you uncomfortable is the best way to deal with a problem.
 Beating around the bush could get you nowhere; you may end up with more difficulties than you started with.
 We recommend speaking with the person directly and asking them to cease recording the call.